1949 Olympia earthquake: Damage

 In Seattle, nearly every building in the Pioneer Square neighborhood was affected in some way, with damage ranging from lost parapets to entire floors and in some cases entire buildings needing to be demolished over the following years.
 Most buildings still show the scars of earthquake damage and the mostly hasty repairs made to them.

 Chimneys throughout western Washington collapsed.
-Severe damages were recorded at schools in Adna and Napavine, and structural losses to buildings in Centralia's downtown district.
+Severe damage were recorded at schools in Adna and Napavine, and structural losses to buildings in Centralia's downtown district.
 The earthquake caused catastrophic loss to two schools in Chehalis, a state training school for youths and West Side Elementary; neither were rebuilt.

 Eight people were killed, including young crossing guard Marvin Klegman who shielded a second-grader from falling bricks.
 At least 64 people were injured, and the total damage is estimated at $25 million.